 Applicants may be notified of his or her acceptance as early as the week following their in-person interview at Kentucky College of Optometry.
 Upon receipt of the letter of acceptance, applicants have a certain time period to either accept or decline their place in the entering class.
-Those who accept must do so by submitting a matriculation form, along with a \$1,000 matriculation fee, which is applied to the tuition fee.
+Those who accept must do so by submitting a matriculation form, along with a \$500 matriculation fee, which is applied to the tuition fee.
+An additional \$500 deposit will be due on March 31st.
 This deposit is non-refundable; therefore, accepted students are advised to send a deposit only after they have made a final decision about attending the University of Pikeville, Kentucky College of Optometry.
-Students must notify the Graduate and Health Professions Student Affairs office at (606) 218-5520 or at kycoadmissions@upike.edu if they wish to relinquish a reserved place in the entering class.
+Students must notify the Office of Admissions at (606) 218-5517 or at kycoadmissions@upike.edu if they wish to relinquish a reserved place in the entering class.